-Figure 4: 4mm mesh embedded in the concrete floor.
-The hole should also be covered to prevent things falling through
+Figure 4: 4 mm mesh embedded in the concrete floor.
+The hole should also be covered to prevent things falling through.

-Figure 5: Example of the type of danger sign to be affixed to the hole cover resistance, should not be steeper than 20 degrees (1 in 3 gradient).
+Figure 5: Example of the type of danger sign to be affixed to the hole cover

 Surface and gradient